 If you don't have it, all of a sudden now, unlike in the old days, if you don't have that particular kind of ID, you're in trouble.

-The employees have to find it if they want to work, and the employers have to make sure they got it if if they don't want to end up paying big fines and wind up in jail.
+The employees have to find it if they want to work, and the employers have to make sure they got it if they don't want to end up paying big fines and wind up in jail.

-Well, why should we believe there's gonna be enforcement now when there hasn't been since eighty six, there hasn't been it it it's Simpson Mazzoli that there's and because the enforcement appears to be voluntary on the illegals.
+Well, why should we believe there's going to be enforcement now when there hasn't been since 86?

-They gotta show up and do this.
+They've got to show up and do this.

-I now they gotta show up and get this card, this ID card.
+Now they've got to show up and get this card, this ID card.

-What's the incentive for them?
+What's the problem?

-Now, if all of a sudden somebody shows up and says, Show me your cards, and they don't have it.
+Now, if all of a sudden somebody shows up and says, show me your cards, and they don't have it, that does change behavior.

-The other thing is this issue is of far more concern now than it was in 1986.
+The other thing is, this issue is of far more concern now than it was in 1986.

-Most people didn't give a rip.
+From 1986 until what, 18 months ago, most people didn't give a rip.

 I mean, they really didn't.